-- 42. An APRA-regulated entity must: - (a) align variable remuneration outcomes with performance and risk outcomes; and - (b) reflect the appropriate application of remuneration adjustment tools in variable remuneration outcomes, as specified in paragraph 36(c) of this Prudential Standard. - 43.
+- 42. An APRA-regulated entity must: - (a) align variable remuneration outcomes with performance and risk outcomes; and - (b) reflect the appropriate application of variable remuneration adjustment tools in variable remuneration outcomes, as specified in paragraph 31(c) of this Prudential Standard. - 43.
 An APRA-regulated entity may only pay or vest variable remuneration to a person if payment or vesting: - (a) supports the entity's compliance with paragraph 19 of this Prudential Standard; and - (b) is justified on the basis of the effectiveness of risk management of the entity and the relevant business unit; and - (c) is justified on the basis of the performance of the person, the relevant business unit and the entity. - 44.
-An APRA-regulated entity's variable remuneration outcomes must link to and be supported by the entity's performance management system, code of conduct and consequence management processes.
+An APRA-regulated entity's variable remuneration outcomes must link to and be supported by the entity's performance management system, code of conduct and consequence management processes. - 45.
+An APRA-regulated entity must not accelerate the vesting of unvested variable remuneration for a person in a specified role no longer employed or engaged by the entity, unless specific exceptions 10 have been included in the remuneration policy.
+If that person is eligible for any unvested variable remuneration, it must be subject to the same vesting conditions as those for a person employed or engaged by the entity.